debjyotikar001/asset-optimise/README.md

 ```

 ### Merge and Minify multiple assets (CSS or JavaScript)
 You can use `mergeAssets()` helper function that allows you to merge and minify your multiple CSS or JavaScript files.
 This function will handle both `public` and `resources` directories, storing the final output file in your storage folder for optimized use.
+It reduces the number of HTTP requests and speeds up the loading of assets.

 #### How It Works
 The `mergeAssets()` helper function accepts four parameters:
 - **Array of file paths:** An array of CSS or JavaScript files that you want to merge and minify.
 The paths can be from both the `public` and `resources` directories.
 - **Output filename:** The name of the final output file (without extension) that will be generated and stored.
 - **File type:** Either `css` or `js`, specifying the type of files being merged.
-- **Cache time:** Time (in `minutes`) after which the merged file will be refreshed.
+- **Cache time (Optional):** Time (in `minutes`) after which the merged file will be refreshed.
 Default is `1440` minutes (24 hours or 1 day).

 #### Example (CSS)